Blue Lake Crater: Geography

 Blue Lake Crater is located in Jefferson County, in the U.S. state of Oregon.
 The elevation of the lake at the bottom of the crater is 3461 ft, while the elevation at the rim is 4035 ft.

 The geological feature consists of three overlapping craters, which are filled by the waters of Blue Lake, often called "the Crater Lake of the Central Oregon Cascades."
 With an area of 60.4 acre, Blue Lake has dimensions of 0.3 by 0.8 km, with a depth of more than 90 m.
 It has a shoreline length of 1.5 mi.
 The lake has a cold temperature at 2.5 C below depths of 10 m and low productivity (the rate of generation of biomass in an ecosystem).
 Blue Lake's depth gives it its eponymous blue color, which the Atlas of Oregon Lakes describes as "the bluest of the many Blue Lakes in Oregon."
 Blue Lake also has a strange water chemistry, with samples collected in October 1972 by the Oregon Department of Environmental Quality showing increased conductivity owing to high concentrations of sodium and chloride ions, possibly as a result of inflow from hot springs.

 The drainage basin for Blue Lake has very steep, forested slopes and is mostly part of the crater left by the volcano's eruption.
 About three percent of the water's surface area has a depth of less than 10 ft.
-The lake is fed by underground springs near the eastern shore, snowmelt from its surroundings, and a stream from the northwest.
+The lake is fed by underground springs near the Southern shore, snowmelt from its surroundings, and a stream from the northwest.
 One outlet, Link Stream, runs through the eastern crater wall for 0.5 mi to the nearby Suttle Lake, a moraine-dammed lake that is popular among tourists, which is warmer and eutrophic.
 Near Blue Lake lie terminal moraines from an ice sheet between Mount Washington and Three Fingered Jack, which are covered with 0.5 to 1 ft of volcanic ash deposited by cinder cones in the Sand Mountain Volcanic Field and about 1 ft of cinders produced by Blue Lake Crater.